raspberryvalley/docker-mkdocs/README.md

 This documentation describes the creation and usage of the *MkDocs* image.
 On top we provide a few *PowerShell* scripts to simplify day-to-day authoring of content.

 > If you don't want to roll your own, but start using the image, jump to the section **Pulling the image from Dockerhub** below.
+We do recommend to be careful about third party images and to validate the image before installing.

 To learn more about setting up your project in *MkDocs* and working with the tool, see the [MkDocs Getting Started](http://www.mkdocs.org/#getting-started) manual.